Manwe03/woodencog/README.md

 I'll soon update my generators (yeah the nodejs mess in generators dir) to generate all missing crafts in this mod.

 currently it includes :
-- recipes for alloying with mixer
+- Mixer alloying recipes
-- custom basin to allow more fluids into it (4)
+- Custom basin to allow more fluids into it (4)
-- some fixes for create mod that where needed for liquid only crafts
+- Some fixes for create mod that where needed for liquid only crafts
-- some fixes on filters to allow tfc fluid usage (still need to check if it didn't broke anything else)
+- Some fixes on filters to allow tfc fluid usage (still need to check if it didn't broke anything else)
+- TFC heating capability for pressing, mixing and compacting
+- TFC Jei compatibility for new versions
+- Some TFC crash fixes to work with create

 I'm currently working on a partial (maybe entire) rewrite of the project to make it more compatible with JEI and other create addons
-- (WIP) TFC heating capability for pressing, mixing and sequenced assembly recipes.
+- (WIP) Sequenced assembly recipes.
-- (WIP) JEI compatibility
 - (WIP) Move js recipe generation to java

 If you know any issue with other mods open an issue on this repo i'll look into it